 Put their names on the invitations

-The rule of thumb is to include everyone who has financially contributed to your wedding on your invitations because they’re technically hosting it.
+The rule of thumb is to include everyone who has financially contributed to your wedding in your invitation wording because they’re technically hosting it.
 If both sets of parents are helping you pull together your big day, put their names on separate lines so that no one feels left out.

 Help dress them up